Al-Jama'a al-Islamiyya: 2011 revolution

 Following the 2011 Revolution, ALA-LC established a political party, the Building and Development Party.
 In August 2011, it presented 6,700 proxies (signatures) to the Egyptian political parties' committee on behalf of its party.
 In a statement the Jama'at said that any legislation drafted in Egypt after the revolution must refer to the sharia of God, "who blessed us with this revolution.
 We believe that the suffering we endured during the past years was due to neglecting religion and putting those who don't fear [God] in power."
-It also stated that "Islam can contain everyone and respects the freedom of followers of other religions to refer to their own sharia in private affairs."
+It stated that "Islam can contain everyone and respects the freedom of followers of other religions to refer to their own sharia in private affairs."

 The Building and Development Party contested the 2011–2012 elections to the People's Council, the lower house of the Egyptian parliament, as part of the Islamic Alliance which was led by the salafi Al-Nour Party.
 It gained 13 seats: 12 in Upper Egypt and one in Suez.
 In June 2013, Egypt's president Mohammed Morsi appointed Adel el-Khayat, a member of the group, as governor of Luxor. el-Khayat resigned within a week of his appointment due to public unrest related to the group's commission of the 1997 massacre in Luxor.

 Beliefs

-One scholar studying the group, Gilles Kepel, found that the group repeatedly used the name of radical Islamist theorist Sayyid Qutb, and often quoted from his manifesto, Ma'alim fi al-Tariq (Milestones), in their leaflets and newsletters.
+French political scientist Gilles Kepel found that the group repeatedly used the name of radical Islamist theorist Sayyid Qutb, and often quoted from his manifesto, Ma'alim fi al-Tariq (Milestones), in their leaflets and newsletters.
 They emphasized the right to legislate belongs to God alone; and that divine unity (tawhid) in Islam signifies liberation (tahrir) from all that is corrupt in thought – including the liberation of all that is inherited or conventional, like customs and traditions.

-There was a scant supply of any writing by the group's members, but some issues leading writer(s) of the Jama'at thought worth mentioning included:
+Select writings from the group included the following assertions: